-JERRY DIXON, is an award-winning director, actor, writer, teacher, and performing arts consultant.
+JERRY DIXON, now the new Artistic Director of Village Theatre, is an award-winning director, actor, writer, teacher, and performing arts consultant.

 AS A DIRECTOR, Dixon has helmed premiere productions of A Proper Place, Barnstormer, Take Me America, Great Wall, Gun & Powder and the first full production of Kirtsen Child’s Funked Up Fairy Tales.
 Regional direction credits include Show Boat, Bernarda Alba, Two Gentlemen of Verona, Crowns, and The Full Monty.

 Spanning over two decades, Dixon honed his developmental directing and dramaturgical skills, having been a participant in the prestigious NYU Graduate Musical Theatre Writing Program.
 Which, boast writers of A Gentleman’s Guide To Love & Murder, Tuck Everlasting, and Amelie, to name a few.
 He has also used these talents, for new work & new concepts, at Playwrights Horizons, Williamstown Theater Festival, Eugene O’Neill Theatre Festival, Hartford Stage, Village Theatre Originals, and the National Alliance of Musical Theatre (NAMT).

 AS A WRITER, Dixon has written special material for USO, CBS, VH1, Comedy Central, and The View.
 His original musical Guess Who’s Coming for Chitlins?
 Which premiered at the Thalia Theatre, in Hamburg, Germany.